 The Cimy User Manager plugin doesn’t save first or last names on initial import and seems to do it afterwards instead.
 As such, certain shortcodes, such as [global_user_firstname] do not output anything when BNFW sends out new user registration notifications.
 Users have also experienced issues with other notifications when this plugin is used in conjunction with BNFW.

-Any plugin that posts via an external API or if you do anything using the WP REST API most likely won’t trigger notifications and will fail silently.
+Any plugin that posts via an external API most likely won’t trigger notifications and will fail silently unless correctly set-up.
 This is because this interface doesn’t provide details of the current user which BNFW relies on to trigger a lot of different notifications.
+For more information on how to set-up the WP REST API and BNFW, please see this support document.